Family Educational Rights & Privacy Act (FERPA)

-One-on-one communications between students and their instructors/advisers can be challenging in a virtual environment.
+One-on-one communications between students and their instructors/advisors can be challenging in a virtual environment.
 Often times, information that needs to be shared might include the student’s academic performance or other personally identifiable information (PII), which are all protected under the Family Educational Rights and Privacy Act (FERPA).
 It is important to secure these communications as much as possible.
 FERPA protected data should never be sent via email or social media, as this is not a secure method of transmitting sensitive data.
 Please see https://www.registrar.iastate.edu/policies/sensitive-student-info for more information.

 Notification of Rights Under FERPA

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: